umgupta/jointly-reparametrized-finetuning/readme.md

 ## Jointly Reparametrized Multi-Layer Adaptation for Efficient and Private Tuning

-This repository contains the code for our ACL 2023 Paper --- Jointly Reparametrized Multi-Layer Adaptation for Efficient and Private Tuning.
+This repository contains the code for our ACL 2023 Paper --- Jointly Reparametrized Multi-Layer Adaptation for Efficient and Private Tuning ([https://arxiv.org/abs/2305.19264](https://arxiv.org/abs/2305.19264)).

 ### Citation